RonyTrespalacios/compare-xlsx-datafiles/README.md

 # Excel File Processor Application

-This application processes Excel files by matching and sorting data, and it provides a user-friendly interface built with PyQt5.
-The application can be packaged into a standalone `.exe` file for easy distribution.
+This application processes Excel files by matching and sorting data, and it provides a user-friendly interface built with streamlit.

 ## Setup Instructions